 Kia EV9 with blue skies rolling green hills in the background

-Georgia Electric Mobility Manufacturing
+Georgia Electric Vehicle Manufacturing

 Providing the full electric vehicle supply chain is critical to a truly sustainable future, and Georgia is rapidly expanding across multiple segments: cathode and anode manufacturing, chemical and mineral solutions, battery manufacturing, metals and aluminum manufacturing, and battery recycling.